isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2020-05-15-ballerina-medium-connector.md

 title: Medium Connector for Ballerina
 categories: engineering
 author : Isuru Nuwanthilaka
+last_modified_at: '2021-04-11 21:05:20'
+tags: [Ballerina]
 ---

-<p align="center">
-<img src="{{ site.url }}/assets/img/bal+medium.jpg"
-     alt="Medium Ballerina Image"
-     style="float: center;" />
-</p>

-# Motivation

 I was thinking to learn Ballerina for a long time.
 So I thought to develop something and learn by doing.
 First I went through the list of modules developed by other ballerina developers.
 It is interesting that ballerina had already covered many areas, also I was reading some ballerina posts on Medium platform.
 So I got an idea what if I could write a connector for medium with ballerina.
 No one had tried for that.
 Therefore I started developing this `isurun/medium` module.
 There was a cool article about twitter module development in medium, so I refered it as the guide for this development.
+<p align="center">
+<img src="{{ site.url }}/assets/img/bal+medium.jpg"
+     alt="Medium Ballerina Image"
+     style="float: center;" />
+</p>

 # Ballerina Medium Connector